thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

   `Cowplot` is another popular package for composing multiple `ggplot2` plots.
 It offers more control and customization than `patchwork`, particularly for aligning plots, adjusting spacing, and embedding annotations.
 This makes it well-suited for fine-tuned figure design when preparing publication-quality graphics.

-# results and discussion {-}
+# observation-driven narrative {-}

-* Objective: Walk your reader through your results, drawing conclusions and making interpretations as you go.
+* Objective: Walk your reader through your results, drawing conclusions as you go.

 <!-- * Tense: past tense and passive voice, because we are talking about what happened in the experiments, and reflecting with distance on the results.
  -->